 At UBC, the Final Doctoral Examination is an integral part of doctoral degrees.
 It is an inherently complex process to navigate.
 You can reduce stress for yourself and everyone else involved in your examination by being well-informed and well-organized.

 Advance planning and consistent communication are crucial.
 Please note that all timelines represent an estimate in a best-case scenario, and they are not guaranteed.

 How to use this guide

 Please start by reading this guide completely (even the Frequently Asked Questions).
-Then prepare a timeline and a plan of action for yourself using our Doctoral Examinations Planning Tool and Checklist for Candidates and Supervisors and discuss this with the Supervisory Committee.
+Then prepare a timeline and a plan of action for yourself using our Doctoral Examinations Planning Tool and Checklist for Candidates and Supervisors and discuss this with your supervisory committee.
 We encourage you to also make use of the other planning resources available on our Tools for Planning page.

 It would be wise to communicate your expectations to Graduate and Postdoctoral Studies.
 That way, if there are foreseeable difficulties with your plan, we can make this clear and you can adjust accordingly.